 When scheduling a shoot, it may be tempting to shrink the number of shooting days down to an absolute minimum, but that’s not necessarily the best call.

-Forcing your production into a too-short schedule is something like forcing yourself into a pair of too-small pants; it guarantees discomfort and risks a bit of disaster.
+Forcing your production into a too short schedule is something like forcing yourself into a pair of too small pants; it guarantees discomfort and risks a bit of disaster.

 Because the cost of BTL payroll services is not a static number.
 A packed schedule is inherently prone to errors of timing, and those errors can have serious consequences on your budget.
-Overtime laws and meal penalty guidelines, for instance, can rapidly increase your BTL payroll expenses, especially if you haven’t planned for them in advance.
+Overtime laws and meal penalty guidelines, for instance, can rapidly increase your film payroll expenses, especially if you haven’t planned for them in advance.

 The key is to thoroughly troubleshoot your schedule during pre-production.
 You have to connect the wisdom of your production accountant to the expertise of your 1st AD to ensure that your schedule is tight but not too tight.

 If you’re traveling for a shoot, the benefits of hiring local are numerous and varied, but they’re particularly potent when it comes to cutting BTL payroll costs.

 While hiring local crew won’t reduce the price of film payroll services directly, it will reduce other crew-based expenses.
 The costs of travel, lodging, and local transportation will be minimized if not discarded entirely, freeing up room in your budget and relieving pressure from more direct cast and crew payroll expenses.